 Click to Enlarge

-The CO2 laser heat source outputs a 40 W (CW) beam that uniformly and directly heats the fiber end (see image above to the right) leaving no residue or contamination on the fiber surface.
+The CO2 laser heat source outputs a 40 W (CW) beam that uniformly and directly heats the fiber end (see image to the right) leaving no residue or contamination on the fiber surface.
 High-performance axicon lenses are used to shape the laser beam into an annular (i.e., doughnut) beam shape.
 Two optical heads for focusing the laser beam are included with the workstation; the splice head is optimized for splicing and tapering processes, while the end-cap head is designed for heating and fusing large end caps onto the ends of optical fibers.

 The filament-based heat source, which uses either a graphite or iridium omega-shaped filament, can accommodate a wide range of fiber cladding diameters and specialty fiber types using the same system.
 Precise control over fiber position and orientation enables a number of advanced fiber processing applications from low-loss splicing in dissimilar fibers to the creation of adiabatic fiber tapers, fiber terminations, or fused fiber couplers.
 Three filaments are included with the GPX4000LZ and additional or replacement filaments can be purchased separately below.